EMT Resume Sample: 25+ Skills, Examples and Job Description

 • Body Substance Isolation

 This is a sample EMT skills list, but don’t just copy that right into your resume.
+They’d appreciate that about as much as a superficial burn.

 Rather, head back over to the EMT job offer.
 Locate the job responsibilities section—that’s where you’ll find the particular resume keywords this EMS or fire company is looking for.
+If you are skilled in an area they list, put that on your EMT resume.

 Expert Hint: Employment of emergency medical technicians (EMTs) and paramedics is expected to increase by 11% (20,700 jobs each year) between 2020 and 2030.
 To stay ahead of your competition, continue building your medical skills keep current EMT skills up to date.